rednafi/fork-sweeper/README.md

         - https://github.com/rednafi/dysconfig
     ```

+    The `--guard` parameter can be passed multiple times to filter out multiple repos.

 -   By default, the CLI will fetch 100 pages of forked repositories with 100 entries on each
     page.
 If you need more, you can set the page number as follows: